 The HFEA recognises that there are no age limits set for fertility treatment by UK law and so eligibility for fertility treatments when private is based on a clinicians view of an individual patient or couples’ health, rather than with local NHS CCGs and their strict exclusion criterion.
 This allows more people the possibility of treatment privately.
 The HFEA will rate a clinic, both private and NHS, based on inspection results and patient reviews.

-How Can GlobMed Help?
+How Can GlobMed Help with Fertility?

 At GlobMed, we are committed to helping everyone bring life to this world.
 We work hard to ensure that we help our clients to locate and access the best fertility clinics and that they all adhere to our strict guidelines and codes of professional practice.
 We do the research so that you don’t have to, helping you find the best treatment that you require.